 Members are encouraged to submit topics to Council for discussion by using the Request for Council Action form.
 Once completed, a copy of the form will be forwarded to the Council President, Secretary-Treasurer and to Equity's Executive Director.
 Once received and reviewed, you will be contacted within two business days to let you know how and when the matter will proceed.

-For information on how Council deliberates requests for consideration on any matter, please see Council Policies - GP-4.9 - Agenda Planning.
+For information on how Council deliberates requests for consideration on any matter, please see Council Policies - CP-4.9 - Agenda Planning.

 Equity uses a flexible slate of issue- or action-based advisories.
 Council Committees are struck as needed throughout the term, and report directly to Council.
 The advisories are regional, national, discipline or community-specific, as appropriate for the topic.